codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 # Building a "Reader Mode" Full Stack Application with Flask and Redis

-We all know that waiting for a web page to load is a frustrating and tedious event.
-So when developing web applications that perform time-consuming tasks, you want to make sure that the user does not get stuck, on a blank screen, waiing for a page to load while that work is done.

- A much more pleasent experience would have the user served a web page immediatly after making a request, while the task is completed in the background.
-The user might not see the result of the tasks immediatly, but they can continue to view the web site while that work is being completed in a background process.

-In this tutorial we will use a Redis Database Capsule to hold tasks in a queue.
-After requesting a URL to be scraped, the user will instantly be directed to a new page.
-That page will update with the result of the task once it has been completed by a background process.
-The final page will display a text-only version of the web page the user provided via URL.
-Presenting a clutter-free reading experience to the user.
+In this tutorial, we’ll show you how to use a Redis Data Capsule to hold web-scraping tasks in a queue.
+Those tasks will be completed in a background process, giving the user a smooth, uninterrupted web experience as the task will not slow down the web page.

+Our app will create an ad-free, text-only version of a web page (for example: a [CNN.com](https://edition.cnn.com) article) that a user provides in the form of a URL.

+Our app will:
+- Display a homepage that prompts the user to provide a URL.
+- After the user provides a URL, a task will be added to a Redis queue, which will scrape the contents of the URL as a background process.
+- The user will be presented a loading page immediately, demonstrating that the background process does not interfere with the loading of new web pages.
+- Once the tasks has been completed from the queue, a results page will display an ad-free, text-only version of the web page the user provided.

 ## Overview and Requirements